TMC Industry Updates

 - Precautionary Statement: Phrase(s) describing measures to minimize or prevent adverse effects when handling the chemical.

 - December 1, 2013 – Employers must train employees on the new label elements and safety data sheet (SDS) format.
-Training by this date is needed as it is possible facilities will begin to receive SDS and chemicals with the updated labeling within a short time frame.
+Employee training by this date is needed as it is possible facilities will begin to receive SDS and chemicals with the updated labeling within a short time frame.

 - June 1, 2016 – Workplace labeling and update of the hazardous communication plan, as well as any additional training must be completed by employers.

 Yes, there are items which must change in your practice as a result of this regulatory update, but the timeline allows a very generous amount of time to come into compliance with the standard.
-The good news for TMC clients is that we are already working on a training plan for implementation 4th quarter 2012, well ahead of the required training deadline.
-We have begun planning on how to update the chemical labels, which are in place in your practice, once the information becomes available.
+The good news for TMC clients is we have begun planning on how to update the chemical labels, which are in place in your practice, once the information becomes available.
 Stay tuned, there is much more to come as details are shared on how to comply with these new regulations.
 TMC is your partner as you work toward compliance with the updated Hazard Communications Standard!